precice/calculix-adapter/README.md

 You may want to add this to your `$PATH`, or move it to a searchable `bin` directory.

 By default, the Makefile uses the `mpifort` compiler wrapper.
 You may need to change this to `mpif90` or to whatever your system uses.

-**Note:** Starting from preCICE v1.2, the name (and the respective paths) of the language "adapters" have changed to language "bindings".
-This affects the line `#include "precice/bindings/c/SolverInterfaceC.h"` in `calculix-adapter/adapter/PreciceInterface.c`.
-To compile with older preCICE versions, change `bindings` to `adapters`.

-## Running Simulations
-### Layout of the YAML Configuration File
-The layout of the YAML configuration file, which should be named *config.yml* (default name), is explained by means of an example for an FSI simulation:

 ```
 participants: